SFEley/crunch/README.markdown

 ### Connection Pool ###

-Each Database object maintains a private pool of connections to the server, and will scale them up or down based on the running size of the request queue.
-These "connections" are just network constructs for dealing with EventMachine; don't confuse them with the top-level Connection class found in other drivers.
-There's no public API to an individual connection.
-However, you _can_ tune the Database's behavior in terms of pool size and rate of change.
+Each Database object maintains a private pool of network connections to the server, and will scale them up or down based on the running size of the request queue.
+You can't access the connections directly, but you can tune the Database's behavior in terms of pool size and rate of change.

 The basic flow is a "grow quickly, shrink slowly" algorithm which works as follows: